How Big Data Analyst Help to Overcome Cyber Security Issues?

 In the end, IT officials are able to enhance firewalls and other security policies.

 #6: Using Historical Data to Predict Attacks

 There are specific times when attacks are more likely so using data analytics provides businesses with information on trends and other patterns that make attacks appealing.
 Big data can be combined with machine learning to develop innovative new cyber-security options.
-This is usually done by analysing previous attacks and then learning the proper preventative techniques.
+This is usually done by analyzing previous attacks and then learning the proper preventative techniques.
 Again, it’s essential that the right people are notified by these systems when there is the possibility of an attack.

 Protect your Customers’ Information at all Costs

-Learning how big data helps avoid cyber security threats is an important step to providing better security for your customers, thus building trust.
+Learning how big data helps avoid cybersecurity threats is an important step to providing better security for your customers, thus building trust.
 Having the proper systems in place will allow you to assess the risks of a potential attack and help create counter-measures for when they occur.